UoB-HPC/CloverLeaf_HIP/README.md

+# CloverLeaf HIP

+A version of CloverLeaf ported to HIP using the `hipify-perl` tool.
+In this case, many manual changes were needed after running the tool because the original port involves three languages which is probably too much for some perl regex script.

-# Compilation
+## Compilation

 This is an example to make Cloverleaf on a Cray machine:

 ```
-make COMPILER=CRAY NV_ARCH=FERMI -j 6 C_MPI_COMPILER=cc MPI_COMPILER=ftn
+HIP_HOME=/opt/rocm-4.5.1/hip/ make COMPILER=CRAY AMDGCN_ARCH=gfx908 -j 6 C_MPI_COMPILER=cc MPI_COMPILER=ftn
 ```

 * COMPILER is the same as with the other implementations.
-* NV_ARCH is the architecture - FERMI or KEPLER only, must be specified because of memory limitations of shared memory when doing reductions.
+* AMDGCN_ARCH is the architecture - in the form of gfxXXX
-* Job number only affects parallel build of CUDA files
+* Job number only affects parallel build of *.cu files
 * (C_)MPI_COMPILER affects which compiler to use

-## Device selection

-To pay attention to the `cuda_device` variable in clover.in pass `-D MANUALLY_CHOOSE_GPU` into the `NV_OPTIONS` variable - ie:

-`
-make NV_OPTIONS="-DMANUALLY_CHOOSE_GPU" COMPILER=....
-`

-Device selection works differently on different machines, depending on the number of GPUs in the system and whether they are set to exclusive mode - try with and without if it doesn't work.